Maine’s Best Lobster Shacks: Maine Travel Maven shares her favorites

 Wharf Gallery & Grill. ©Hilary Nangle

-A few years ago, Joe, a sixth-generation lobsterman and descendant of Corea’s original settlers, began serving lobsters, lobster rolls, and lobster-grilled-cheese sandwiches (delicious!).
-Every year, the menu expands a bit (now there are crab claws, baked beans, haddock chowder, oysters, and landlubber fare—hot dogs, sausage, steak’n’cheese) and the wharf-top seating gets a wee bit nicer.
+A decade or so ago, Joe, a sixth-generation lobsterman and descendant of Corea’s original settlers, began serving lobsters, lobster rolls, and lobster-grilled-cheese sandwiches (delicious!).
+Every year, the menu expands a bit (now there are crab claws, baked beans, haddock chowder, oysters, and landlubber fare—hot dogs, sausage, steak’n’cheese), and the wharf-top seating gets a wee bit nicer.
 The views, however, never change.
 Corea is a very protected working harbor, edged with trap-lined wharves and filled with working boats.
 Perfect!

-Note: As of 2021, former manager and 7-year employee Wendy Hooper owns Lunch on the Wharf.
-If by chance Joe’s around, be sure to ask him about his aunt and his family’s relationship with Hartley (more here); he’s a great storyteller.
+As of 2021, former manager and 7-year employee Wendy Hooper owns Lunch on the Wharf.
+If, by chance, Joe’s around, be sure to ask him about his aunt and his family’s relationship with Hartley; he’s a great storyteller.

 Chipman’s Wharf, Milbridge